Effects of Hurricane Harvey in Texas: Aftermath

 The Houston Independent School District announced that all students on any of the district's campuses would be eligible for free lunch throughout the 2017–18 school year.
 The Federal Department of Education eased financial aid rules and procedures for those affected by Harvey, giving schools the ability to waive paperwork requirements; loan borrowers were given more flexibility in managing their loan payments.
 A 36-year-old inmate sentenced to death for a 2003 murder was granted a temporary reprieve as a result of Harvey, as his legal team was based in Harris County, an area heavily affected by the hurricane.

 By August 30, corporations across the nation collectively donated more than $72 million to relief efforts, with 42 companies donating at least $1 million.
 Professional athletic teams, their players, and managers provided large donations to assist victims of the storm.
 The Houston Astros pledged $4 million to relief along with all proceeds from their home game raffles.
 Houston Rockets owner Leslie Alexander also donated $4 million to the cause.
 A fundraiser established by Houston Texans defensive lineman J. J. Watt exceeded $37 million.
 For his efforts, Watt received the Walter Payton NFL Man of the Year Award.
 The Texas Rangers and Tennessee Titans both provided $1 million, while the New England Patriots pledged to match up to $1 million in donations to the Red Cross.
 Multiple Hollywood celebrities also pitched in, collectively donating more than $10 million, with Sandra Bullock providing the largest single donation of $1 million.
 Leonardo DiCaprio provided $1 million to the United Way Harvey Recovery Fund through his foundation.
 Trump donated $1 million to 12 charities involved in relief efforts.
 Rachael Ray provided donations totaling $1 million to animal shelters across the Houston area.
+In the years following Hurricane Harvey, affected communities across Texas have proceeded with long term recovery efforts, including restoring infrastructure, rebuilding homes, and implementing improved flood control systems to reduce future damage from storms.